Diving work

 Ensure diver reports illness or injury to the dive supervisor

-If the diver is feeling unwell or has any current or recent injuries or illness (e.g. respiratory conditions such as COVID-19) they should immediately report these to the dive supervisor to assess whether the diver is fit to dive and complete the work.
+If the diver is feeling unwell or has any current or recent injuries or illness they should immediately report to the dive supervisor.
+The supervisor will assess whether the diver is fit to dive and complete the work.

 Ensure diver is trained properly